josh-feldman/Node.js-Particle/README.md

 # Node.js-Particle
-Demonstrated use of the Particle JavaScript API through Node.JS application to remotely command a Raspberry Pi.
+Demonstrated use of the Particle JavaScript API through Node.JS application to remotely command a Raspberry Pi as a Particle Agent.
 Note that this repo should be used on a remote computer.
 Only step 2 should be performed on the particle agent.
 This assumes Node and npm (Node Package Manager) are installed on the remote computer.

 Creating an account
 ----------